 Airplane

-If you’re a U.S. citizen with a felony conviction and want to travel abroad, knowing that different countries have different rules about letting convicted felons in is essential.
+If you’re a U.S. citizen with a felony conviction and want to travel abroad, knowing that different countries have different rules about admissibility is essential.
 These rules are often based on factors such as the type of crime and how much time has passed since the conviction.
-Some countries that do not allow entry if you are a convicted felon include Canada, Australia, and Japan.

 At Carlson, Meissner & Hayslett, we're committed to helping our clients understand these rules and navigate the criminal justice system while protecting their rights.
-We’re here with a comprehensive look at some countries that do not allow entry to convicted felons and the specific conditions under which these restrictions apply.
+We’re here with a comprehensive look at some countries that do not allow entry to convic

 #1: Canada

-Under Canadian law, individuals with felony convictions are deemed "inadmissible" and can be denied entry.
+Under Canadian law, individuals with felony convictions are deemed "inadmissible" and will almost certainly be denied entry unless certain steps are taken beforehand.
 This includes convictions for serious crimes such as:

 • Assault